Jesse L. Brown: Career

-On 15 March 1947, Brown reported to Glenview Naval Air Station in Glenview, Illinois, for Naval Flight Officer training.
-There, his enlistment ended 15 April and Brown was appointed to the rank of midshipman, becoming the only African American in the program.
+On March 15, 1947, Brown reported to Naval Air Station Glenview in Glenview, Illinois, for Student Naval Aviator training.
+There, his enlistment ended April 15 and Brown was appointed to the rank of midshipman, becoming the only African American in the program.
 Although he anticipated antagonism, he found the other cadets were generally friendly and welcoming.
-He found many of the black cooks and janitors hostile to him, however, possibly due to jealousy.
+He found many of the Black cooks and janitors hostile to him, however, possibly due to jealousy.
 Brown got his first flight time aboard a Stearman N2S trainer aircraft.

-In spite of the rigors of the initial training, Brown was encouraged by instructors and completed the first phase of training, transferring to Ottumwa Naval Air Station in Ottumwa, Iowa, for the next phase.
+In spite of the rigors of the initial training, Brown was encouraged by instructors and completed the first phase of training, transferring to Naval Air Station Ottumwa in Ottumwa, Iowa, for the next phase.
 The Ottumwa training involved intense physical fitness and technical training, which Brown completed.
-Thereafter, he was moved to Pensacola Naval Air Station in Pensacola, Florida, to train in aircraft flight.
+Thereafter, he was moved to Naval Air Station Pensacola in Pensacola, Florida, to train in aircraft.

-In Pensacola, Brown and Nix (Daisy?)married in secret, as naval cadets were not allowed to marry until their training was complete, under threat of immediate dismissal.
+In Pensacola, Brown and Nix married in secret, as naval cadets were not allowed to marry until their training was complete, under threat of immediate dismissal.
 Nix took a room in Pensacola, and the two visited one another on weekends.
 In spite of overt racism from at least one instructor and several classmates at this posting, Brown completed the rigorous training in August 1947.

-By June 1948, Brown had begun training for carrier-based aircraft, and hoped to fly either the F4U Corsair or F6F Hellcat, both of which were fighters.
-He trained in carrier takeoffs and landings aboard the light carrier USS Wright, after which he was sent to Jacksonville, Florida, for final flight qualifications.
-On 21 October 1948, he completed his training and was given his Naval Aviator Badge.
+By June 1948, Brown had begun training for carrier-based aircraft and hoped to fly either the F4U Corsair or F6F Hellcat, both of which were fighters.
+He trained in carrier takeoffs and landings aboard the light carrier USS Wright, after which he was sent to Naval Air Station Jacksonville, Florida, for final flight qualifications.
+On October 21, 1948, he completed his training and was awarded his Naval Aviator Badge and designation as a Naval Aviator.
 This accomplishment was widely publicized, and Brown became known nationally.
 The Associated Press profiled him and his photograph appeared in Life magazine.
-Author Theodore Taylor later wrote that through Brown's efforts to become a pilot, he had broken the "color barrier" which had been longstanding at preventing blacks in naval aviation.
+Author Theodore Taylor later wrote that through Brown's efforts to become a pilot, he had broken the "color barrier" which had been longstanding at preventing Black people in Naval Aviation.